Using Lodash in Unqork

 Declares the parameters of the function you're using.
 You must write these parameters in the same order as the Lodash documentation referenced above.

-NOTE If your parameter uses a hard coded value, you'll enter it between double-quotes.
-If your parameter references a variable, quotes aren't necessary.
+If your parameter uses a hard-coded value, you'll enter it between double-quotes.
+If your parameter references a variable, quotes are not necessary.

 Apply your formula to a Lodash function.
-To do that, return to the example from earlier when you set key:value pairs in an object.
-Looking at the Lodash library, you see it written out as _.set(object, path, value).
-In your Unqork formula, write this as =LODASH("set", object, path, value).
+Let's return to the example from earlier for setting key/value pairs in an object.
+Looking at the Lodash library, it's written as _.set(object, path, value).
+In your Unqork formula, you'll modify the formula as =LODASH("set", object, path, value).